 Family Weekend is filled with special events, including the lectures, plays, musical performances, and receptions highlighted below.
 We also encourage you to check the complete Family Weekend schedule.

-We invite you to join President Sean Decatur, Interim Provost Joe Klesner, and members of the faculty for a reception in the Multi-Activity Court in the Kenyon Athletic Center on Friday from 4:00 to 5:00 p.m.
+We invite you to join President Sean Decatur, Provost Joe Klesner and members of the faculty for a reception on the Toan Track in the Kenyon Athletic Center on Friday from 4:15 to 5:15 p.m.
 The faculty will be in groups, as follows:

-• Fine Arts (Art History and Studio Art; Dance, Drama, and Film; Music)
+• Fine Arts (Art History, Studio Art; Dance, Drama and Film; Music)

-• Interdisciplinary Programs (African Diaspora Studies, American Studies, Asian Studies, Biochemistry, Comparative World Literature, Environmental Studies, Integrated Program in Humane Studies, International Studies, Islamic Civilization and Cultures, Latino/a Studies, Law and Society, Molecular Biology, Neuroscience, Public Policy, Scientific Computing, Women’s and Gender Studies)
+• Humanities (African Diaspora Studies, Asian Studies, Classics, Comparative World Literature, English, Integrated Program in Humane Studies [IPHS], Islamic Civilization and Cultures, Latino/a Studies, Modern Languages and Literatures, Philosophy, Religious Studies)

-The weekend’s musical performances will include a Friday night concert by the Kokosingers, an all-male a cappella group, at 7:00 p.m. in Rosse Hall.
-On Saturday afternoon, at 2:00 p.m., the Kenyon Symphonic Wind Ensemble will offer their fall concert.
-The cabaret concert late afternoon Saturday will feature many of the College’s singing groups, each performing several songs.
-This concert will begin at 5:00 p.m. in Rosse Hall.
-The student band extravaganza, sponsored by the Social Board, begins at 9:00 p.m. on Saturday in Horn Gallery.
-While tickets are not required for these performances, they often attract large crowds, so plan to arrive early.
+The weekend’s musical performances will include a Friday night concert by the Kokosingers, an all-male a cappella group, at 7 p.m. in Rosse Hall.
+On Saturday afternoon, at 2 p.m., the Kenyon College Symphonic Wind Ensemble will offer their fall concert, and at 5 p.m. the cabaret concert will feature many of the College's a cappella singing groups, each performing several songs.
+Both these concerts are in Rosse Hall.
+While tickets are not required for any of these performances, they often attract large crowds, so plan to arrive early.

 Do you have a son or daughter interested in off-campus studies?
-Come talk with returning off-campus-studies students and Marne Ausec, director of the Center for Global Engagement, on Saturday afternoon from 1:00 to 2:00 p.m. in Brandi Recital Hall, Storer Hall.
+Come talk with returning off-campus-studies students, faculty and Marne Ausec, director for the Center for Global Engagement, on Saturday afternoon from 1 to 2 p.m. in Brandi Recital Hall, Storer Hall.

 The fall sports teams participating in home contests are listed in the schedule of events.
 The scheduling of dates by the Athletic Department is completed as much as three years in advance, and we regret that all of Kenyon's sports teams cannot be on campus during the weekend.

-In the tradition of New England town meetings, families are invited to join President Sean Decatur and members of the senior administration in Rosse Hall on Saturday at 11:00 a.m. for a discussion about the College.
+In the tradition of New England town hall meetings, families are invited to join President Sean Decatur and members of the senior administration in Higley Auditorium, Higley Hall on Saturday at 11 a.m. for a discussion about the College.
 President Decatur will begin with a brief address, which will be followed by a question-and-answer period.

 We encourage you to take a walk or jog down this fourteen-mile trail, which follows the old railroad route from Gambier west to Mount Vernon and from Gambier east to Danville.
 This scenic trail, located at the bottom of the College hill, just beyond the Kenyon Athletic Center, is a popular place for enjoying the countryside.